José da Câmara Teles, 4th Count of Ribeira Grande

 José da Câmara Teles (1712 in Lisbon – 1757 in Lisbon), member of the Azorean dynastic House of Camara, he was son of Luís Manuel da Câmara, third Count of Ribeira Grande and made 13th Donatary-Captain of the island of São Miguel following his father's death (who never received the title directly).
-An absentee captain, hew was forced to return to the island by the King.
+An absentee captain, he was forced to return to the island by the King.